individkid/sidegeo/README.md

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
-The default directory for human readable history and configuration is .sculpt/.
+The default file for human readable history and configuration is ./.sculpt .
 The following command line arguments are processed in order.

   * -i start interactive mode
   * -e \<metric> start animation that tweaks planes according to a metric
-  * -c <file> change file for configuration and history
+  * -c \<file> change file for configuration and history
   * -o \<file> save polytope in format indicated by file extension
   * -f \<file> load polytope in format indicated by file extension
   * -t \<ident> change current polytope to one from history